TAUSEEF-01/LivingConnect/README.md

 ### **Acknowledgments 🙏**
 This project is submitted as part of the coursework for **CSE 2216 - Application Development Lab** at **University of Dhaka**.

+🌟 If you find this project interesting or helpful, please consider giving it a star on GitHub!
+Your support motivates us to keep improving. 😊